ericfuerstenberg/aws-snapshot/README.md

 # aws-snapshot

-Demo project to manage AWS EC2 instance snapshots
+Tool to manage AWS EC2 instances, volumes, and snapshots

 ## About

-This project is a demo, using boto3 to manage AWS EC2 instance snaphsots.
+This tool uses Python and boto3 to manage AWS EC2 instances, volumes, and snaphsots.

 ## Configuring